101digital/react-native-theme-component/README.md

 ## Quick Start

-Before using this component, you must wrap your components with `ThemProvider` in your `app.ts`
+- Before using the theme-component, you must wrap your app with `ThemProvider` in your `app.ts`

 ```javascript
 import { ThemeProvider } from 'react-native-theme-component';